DrewTJay/FirstOne/README.md

 Blender – I create detailed 3D models, realistic textures, and animations.
 The goal is to design high-quality, modern assets for games, virtual worlds, and beyond.

-Web & AI – I work with JavaScript, Python, and Machine Learning to develop interactive and dynamic applications.
+Web & AI – I work with JavaScript, Python, and Machine Learning to develop interactive and dynamic applications.<br />
 <br />
 I’m open to new ideas, honest feedback, and professional exchange. <br />
 If you’d like to contribute or get involved, create an Issue or send me a message.<br />